 I grew up in Belgrade Montana and graduated from Belgrade High School in 1999.
 I have two bachelors degrees: Bachelors in Science Education Broadfield Science and Biology from Montana State University and a Bachelors in Arts emphasis in Human Biology from University of Montana.
 After Graduating from MSU I taught for two years in Stanley North Dakota.
 I taught 7th grade life science, 8th grade physical science, and HS Earth Science/Environmental Science.
 While in North Dakota I also coached 5/6th grade boys basketball and junior high girls basketball.
 I also continued reffing basketball and picked up reffing football.
 In 2013 I jumped at the opportunity to move back to the western half of Montana and teach at Frenchtown High School.
-This will be my 4th year teaching in Frenchtown.
-I am currently teaching Honors Freshman Science 1, Honors Sophomore Biology, Sophomore Biology, and AP Physics.
-I have coached track for the last 3 years emphasizing in hurdles the last 2 years.
-Last year I started coaching freshman boys basketball and am looking forward to continuing that endeavor.
+This will be my 7th year teaching in Frenchtown.
+I am currently teaching Honors Freshman Science 1 and Freshman Science.
+I have coached track for the last 6 years emphasizing in hurdles the last 5 years.
+I coached freshman boys basketball for 3 years and currently I am keeping the clock to stay close to the game of basketball.
 In my spare time I like to watch/play any sport, watch movies, and spend time near water.
 I am looking forward to many more years at Frenchtown High School and in the Frenchtown community.
 I look forward to looking into the world of science with the young thinkers of this community.

 First of all in my classes I implore you to think outside the box and question the world.
 Science is in everything around us and we are all scientists even if we don't know it.
 In my class we will all look at a problem and find our unique question and answer using science.